 At FIS, we believe that education does not just happen in the classroom – far from it.
-That is why activities, clubs and trips are an integral part of our approach to learning, giving students the opportunity to develop personally, explore areas of interest and broaden their horizons.
+That is why activities, clubs and trips are an integral part of our approach to learning, giving students the opportunity to grow as individuals, explore areas of interest and broaden their horizons.

 The house system was first introduced in primary, in the international stream, before being implemented in secondary in 2018.
 It was also developed in the French stream on the Tseung Kwan O campus.
 In this system, students in different streams come together within their FIS houses to work on shared projects.